thiagonevesalmeida/react-talks/README.md

 - Home: The main component responsible for rendering the Tech Talks application UI.

-- Card : A component that displays user infromation in the application.
+- Card: A component that displays user information in the application.

 ## State

 - newGuest: An array state variable that holds the information of registered users.
-Each Guest is represented by an object containing their name and avatar image from GitHub API, followed by there registration chek-in time.
+Each Guest is represented by an object containing their name and avatar image from GitHub API, followed by their registration check-in time.

 ## File Structure

 - index.html: The HTML template file that serves as the entry point for the application.
-It includes a <div> element with an ID of root where the React application is rendered.
+It includes a <div> element with an ID of the root where the React application is rendered.

 - main.jsx: The entry file that initializes the React application and renders the Home component into the root element.